 Sometimes, only one piece is needed to tie together the different clues that break down your genealogy brick walls.
-I finally found the pieces that solves the mystery of who Agnes Anderson’s parents.
+I finally found the pieces that solve the mystery of Agnes Anderson’s parents.

 A Quick Recap of Agnes’ Mystery

 In a previous post, I had the possibility of connecting Agnes Anderson, my grandmother’s birth mother to Amanda Sparks and her brother Robinson Peter Sparks and 5 additional family members.
 I had received a Find A Grave link, an 1870 Census record, and death records for R Peter Sparks and a brother George, and a newspaper tidbit about Agnes selling real estate to Robinson Sparks.

 Let me pause for a moment.
 I was reading and re-reading these discoveries and becoming more excited.
 But, the skeptic side of me raise a valid point.

 Were these people really my Agnes?